psancheg/portfolio/README.md

 [Thule engine repository](https://gitlab.com/pablosherrerog/thule_engine)

-There are some topics that I'm interested in learning, so the idea is to have a project that I can use to apply the things while I learn them.
+There are some topics that I'm interested in learning, so the idea is to use this project to apply them and test them while I learn.
 - I wanted to understand better C++ and the overall architecture of a Game Engine, including automatizing the build and testing steps (CI/CD).
     - To learn more about the general structure of Game Engines I'm reading the book [Game Engine Architecture](https://www.gameenginebook.com/) (Jason Gregory).
-    - I'm also using the channel [The Cherno](https://www.youtube.com/@TheCherno) as it covers many interesting topics like how to implement a GUI using ImGui, managing an asset manager, etc...
+    - I'm also using the channel [The Cherno](https://www.youtube.com/@TheCherno) as it covers many interesting topics like how to implement a GUI using ImGui, creating an asset manager, etc...
 - I was interested in learning more about the ECS approach so I used [Austin Morlan introduction to ECS](https://austinmorlan.com/posts/entity_component_system/#demo).
 - I would like in the future to learn more about Vulkan or DirectX but for now I'm using OpenGL since it's more approachable
   - Using [learnopengl](https://learnopengl.com/) as the main resource.
-- I wanted to try a tool to profile the code and understand better why some parts of the code were taking too much time so I integrated the [Tracy Profiler](https://github.com/wolfpld/tracy).
+- I wanted to try a tool to profile the code to understand better why some parts were taking so long, so I integrated the [Tracy Profiler](https://github.com/wolfpld/tracy).

 ### Game Jam UPM (2019)